danaithb/PGR209-Exam23/README.md

 ### Displaying Orders for Customers
 Efforts were made to display order information when making a GET request for a customer, but the implementation was unsuccessful.
 However, when executing a GET request on an order, the customer information is successfully presented.

+### Challenges with Part and Subassembly Relationship
+We encountered difficulties in establishing a direct link between Part and Subassembly.Our initial approach involved establishing a @OneToMany relationship from Subassembly to Part and a corresponding @ManyToOne relationship from Part back to Subassembly.
+However, we encountered issues with this approach.
+Specifically, when fetching Subassembly entities, the associated Parts were not being correctly loaded or represented.
+This problem suggested potential issues in our JPA configuration, object-relational mapping, or in the way we were handling the lazy loading of entities.

 ## Sources

 The implementation is based on the knowledge acquired from lectures throughout the course, as well as prior experience.
 The application adheres to the principles and patterns introduced during the course.

 https://github.com/jlwcrews2/vet-clinic/tree/main
 https://www.baeldung.com/spring-boot-h2-database